 The Americans only remained in the camp until August 14, 1944, when they were transferred.
 From there, he was sent to Tokyo #1-B which was also known as Kawasaki.
 The camp was located in the mountains and received as much as 33 feet of snow during the winter.
 The POWs in the camp were used as miners in a zinc and lead mine.

 After arriving at the camp, they received a thin blanket that was made of cotton or wood fibers to use in wooden barracks that were poorly heated.
 The Red Cross blankets, or blankets the POWs brought to the camp, were confiscated and given to guards who had as many as eight blankets to cover themselves with at night.
 The POW barracks were also infested with lice, fleas, and rats.
 Each barracks had four big rooms and two small bunks at the end of each building.
 There were 19 straw mats and 16 lockers in each barracks.
-When a window broke, it was not replaced allowing wind to blown into the barracks even though there was glass available.
+When a window broke, it was not replaced allowing wind to blow into the barracks even though there was glass available.
 The sick often slept together on a mat for warmth.
-The POWs slept 24 men to a room.
+The POWs slept 24 men in a room.
 The blankets they received were not much protection against the cold.
 The barracks were heated by coal-burning stoves, but only two handfuls of coal were issued each day.
 To prevent the buildings from collapsing in the winter, the POWs had to clear the roofs of snow each time it snowed.